Immutable Log Storage as a Service on Private and Public Blockchains: Threats to Validity

 In the case of the IBM Blockchain integration test, we have used the trial version of IBM Blockchain that is running on the lite infrastructure with shared resources and declared limitations~\cite{Benefits26:online}.
 The performance of the non-trial infrastructure may be higher due to more powerful resource allocation~\cite{Pricingf47:online}.

 \textbf{Construction validity}.
 Manual gathering of performance data may lead to errors; thus, we automate the execution and data gathering of the experiments to minimize the risk of human errors.

 \textbf{Statistical validity}.
-We complete several statistical tests to analyze potential factors that affect the performance of the LCaaS and its integration with blockchain vendors.
+We complete several statistical tests to analyze potential factors that affect the performance of the LCaaS and its integration with blockchains.
 The conclusions are drawn based on the statistical validity of the tests.

 \textbf{External validity}.
 It is important to mention that while we have introduced additional components to LCaaS (namely AGB, RGB, TB, SB, and SBC), we have not altered the key elements of the actual blocks, so that LCaaS can be easily integrated with any other blockchain, which is proven by the successful integration of LCaaS to Ethereum and IBM Blockchain.
 With minor modifications, the proposed integration architecture can be used for integration between LCaaS and any other blockchain networks that supports smart contracts.
 Thus, LCaaS and its integration with Ethereum and IBM Blockchain can be treated as ``critical cases'' (in a case study sense~\cite{yin2009case}) showing the feasibility of our approach.